 Your job application consists of two documents that complement each other: a cover letter and a CV.
 As such, they both should have matching document heading styles.

-Expert Hint: Cover letters matter in 2019.
+Expert Hint: Cover letters matter, even in 2023.
 Learn how to write a job-winning cover letter from our dedicated guide.

 How to make a 2-page CV header?